 The meeting will take place at the Inria research center at Sophia Antipolis on December 6-10, 2021.

 The first Learning Week will take place in Barcelona from September 6 to 10, 2021.
 If the pandemic permits, it will be a physical event.
 Otherwise, we will adopt a hybrid (physical and online) or strictly online format.

-The Event will be co-organised with the Barcelona Graduate School of Mathematics (BGSMath) and the University of Strathclyde.
+The event will be co-organised with the Barcelona Graduate School of Mathematics (BGSMath) and the University of Strathclyde.
 It aims to help ESRs develop complementary and transferable skills in Academia.
 Topics to be covered include communication/presentation to diverse audiences, Fund-raising and Proposal writing, and Knowledge Transfer Basics.
 These sessions will often include hands-on activities.

 The event will include a 2-day scientific workshop with courses on advanced topics of CAD.
 Confirmed speakers include Sandra Di Rocco (KTH), Denys Plakhotnik (ModuleWorks), Christian Arber (Topsolid), Michael Floater (U. Oslo), Tamás Várady (Budapest U. of Technology and Economics) and Jiri Kosinka (U. Groningen).
-More information will be announced soon.

 Due to the covid19 pandemic, the first Doctoral School and the Midterm meeting will be held online during the first week of February 2021.
 Despite its name, the Midterm meeting with the REA Project Officer is held on February 4, 2021 as an one day event.
 Both events will be held on Zoom, links are emailed to the participants.
 Please join the meeting using your full name!